 Become a data wizard within less than 1 hour!

 In our fast-paced, hyper competitive economies, you need to put all the odds on your side to thrive and sales data is the key to make your company stand out amongst the competition.
-With sales data, you can track your customer trends, purchasing habits and behaviour on your ecommerce platform, you can see which articles are selling better than others, and which stores are performing better than their counterparts.
+With data presented on a modern sales dashboard, you can track your customer trends, purchasing habits and behaviour on your ecommerce platform, you can see which products are selling better than others, and which stores are performing better.
 Thanks to all these findings, you can ask the right questions to understand what lies behind these differences and learn from it, in order to implement the strategies that work the best in the right place, at the right time.

 At datapine, we believe that aggregating your various data collected on different data sources is a great advantage.
-Having the possibility to work on your sales analytics in a central location will bring a greater transparency and efficiency in your data analysis – and this is easily possible with a sales BI software.
+Having the possibility to work on your sales analytics in a central location will bring a greater transparency and efficiency in your data analysis – and this is easily possible with implementing business intelligence in sales.
 With such assets in your hands, you can improve your customer relationship by knowing them better, through their demographics, their preferences and how they act on your page – and that way, target their needs better, increasing your chances to renew a sales deal.
 It is important to maintain a good relationship as you are more likely to sell to an already existing customer than to a new prospect, and that also costs less money and efforts.
 Having a better customer service also gives a good image of your brand, and people who dealt with you are more likely to recommend you to others, increasing your commercial reach.
-Finally, on a more company-centred view, sales data can be enlightening on your employees: who sells more, who sells less, how, who needs training, and where are the bottlenecks.
+Finally, on a more company-cantered view, business intelligence in sales can be enlightening on your employees: who sells more, who sells less, how, who needs training, and where are the bottlenecks.
 You can understand your staff differently than with only subjective impressions, and make better-informed decisions that will benefit everyone.

 Become a data wizard in less than 1 hour!